Roger Christian (filmmaker): Relationship with Lucasfilm

+Further relevant work

 Christian began his directing career with the shorts Black Angel (1980) and the Oscar-winning The Dollar Bottom (1981).
 Black Angel, filmed at locations in Scotland, was mentored by George Lucas who tied the film as a programme with The Empire Strikes Back in UK, Australia, and Scandinavia.
 The 25-minute film is a retelling of the hero's journey in classical mythology, and it influenced several major directors.
 He made his feature film debut with the horror film The Sender (1982).
 Chosen as the opening film at the Avoriaz Film Festival, the film has become a cult classic.
 Quentin Tarantino has described The Sender as his favorite horror film of 1982.
 Christian directed the music video "Election Day" by the band Arcadia in Paris, France in 1985.
 His 1994 feature film Nostradamus, about the life of the famous French prophet, has received worldwide recognition.

 His biggest project to date was the big budget L. Ron Hubbard science fiction adaptation Battlefield Earth (2000) starring John Travolta and Barry Pepper, which The Guardian considered a commercial and critical disaster, and as one of the "worst films ever made".
 In 2009, NPR declared the film "the worst science fiction film of the decade".
-Christian doesn't consider Battlefield Earth to be a "Scientology movie" as he intended it as a throwback to regular science fiction.
+Christian does not consider Battlefield Earth to be a "Scientology movie" as he intended it as a throwback to regular science fiction.
 He also won the Golden Raspberry Award for Worst Director.

 In 2006, he directed an action/adventure/mystery movie, Prisoners of the Sun, starring John Rhys-Davies, David Charvet, Carmen Chaplin, and Gulshan Grover.
 It was unreleased until 2014 when it had geographically limited release in Nordic countries.